manaty226/DE_SC-LDPC_WD/README.md

 # SC-LDPC
-codes for simulation of spatially coupled low density parity check codes
+Density evolution of spatially coupled low density parity check codes with windowed decoding.
+This simulation shows the erasure probability of the first window decoding.